35 Mexico Travel Tips You Need to Read Before Traveling

 Mexico is a humongous country with an extension of 1973 million km2.
 You can imagine how diverse its climate is.

-Mexico City (friendly known as CDMX) is at 2000 mt over the sea level, winters are cold, and summers hot, altitude issue can be a fact.
+Mexico City (friendly known as CDMX) is at 2000 mt over the sea level, winters are cold, and summers hot, altitude issues can be a fact.
 So, make sure you check the weather before deciding where to go.

 Also, read – The best time to travel to Tulum